 Protocol: Written policy and procedure.
 Index.
 Documentation: Annual reviews.
 Dissemination to staff.

-VII-B-007 Annual Compliance Statement (reference 7/1/2009 BJG I-016)
+VII-B-009 Annual Compliance Statement

+(Ref.
+7/1/2009 BJG I-016)

-Written policy, procedure, and practice demonstrate that the facility shall submit an annual statement confirming continued compliance with the Basic Jail Guidelines to the appropriate DPS&C Regional Team Leader.
+Written policy, procedure, and practice demonstrate that the facility shall submit an annual statement confirming continued compliance with the Basic Jail Guidelines to the appropriate DPS&C Regional BJG Team Leader.
 This statement, shall be submitted by January 31st each year, in writing and shall include:

 - 1. A copy of the current Fire Marshal Report; - 2.
 A copy of the current Health Inspection Report; - 3.
 Any proposed or projected expansion; - 4.
-Any rehabilitative programs that are available; - 5.
+Any rehabilitative programs that are available; and - 5.
 Summary of any reentry initiatives/programs implemented by the facility.

+Comment: None.
 Protocol: Written policy and procedure.
 Documentation: Annual statement.

-VII-B-008 Monthly Reporting
+VII-B-010 Monthly Reporting

-(reference 7/1/2009 BJG III-007-1, Department Regulation C-05-001/AM-I-4)
+(Ref.
+7/1/2009 BJG III-007-1; Department Regulation AM-I-4)

-Written policy, procedure, and practice ensure that any facility with DPS&C offenders report activities to the Chief of Operations on a monthly basis in accordance with Department Regulation C-05-001/AM-I-4.
+Written policy, procedure, and practice ensure that any facility with DPS&C offenders report activities to the Chief of Operations on a monthly basis in accordance with Department Regulation AM-I-4.
 These reports shall be submitted on automated reporting forms provided by the DPS&C, no later than the 15th day of the month for the previous month's activities.
-Automated reporting shall be completed, by the appropriate DPS&C Regional Team Leader, no later than the 20th day of the month for the previous month's activities.
+Automated reporting shall be completed, by the appropriate DPS&C Regional BJG Team Leader, no later than the 20th day of the month for the previous month's activities.

 Comment: All facilities that house DPS&C offenders are required to report on a monthly basis.
-Refer to Department Regulation C-05-001/AM-I-4 for details on specific reporting requirements.
+Refer to Department Regulation AM-I-4 for details on specific reporting requirements.
+Protocol: Written policy and procedure.
 Documentation: Monthly report.

-VII-B-009 Staff Meetings
+VII-V-011 Staff Meetings

-(reference 7/1/2009 BJG I-003, ACA CJS 1-4D-02)
+(Ref.
+7/1/2009 BJG I-003; ACA CJS 1-4D-02)